Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 After all of the above have been set up, you're now ready to build and run the SaaS Permissions Services in your local development environment.
 As you press debug/run, a browser will open and load a Swagger Page:

-> Tip: Swagger is only enabled when the API is running locally.
+> *Tip*: Swagger is only enabled when the API is running locally.
 You'll find the details in `program.cs`.

 ![image-20230112000806828](assets/readme/image-20230112000806828.png)